cran/ds4psy/README.md

 library('ds4psy')           # load to use the package
 ```

-The current development version can be installed from its
+The current development version of **ds4psy** can be installed from its
 [GitHub](https://github.com) repository at
 <https://github.com/hneth/ds4psy/>: